DjangoGirls/tutorial/en/django_orm/README.md

 ### Complex queries through method-chaining

-As you saw, some QuerySet methods return a new QuerySet.
+As you saw, some methods on `Post.objects` return a QuerySet.
+The same methods can in turn also be called on a QuerySet, and will then return a new QuerySet.
+Thus,
-You can combine their effect by **chaining** them together:
+you can combine their effect by **chaining** them together:

 ```python
 >>> Post.objects.filter(published_date__lte=timezone.now()).order_by('published_date')